-IPA-Zambia seeks a motivated field research coordinator to work with UC Berkeley, UC Santa Barbara and University of Zambia researchers on a USAID-funded project in Zambia.
+IPA-Zambia seeks a motivated field research and scaling coordinator to work with UC Berkeley, UC Santa Barbara and University of Zambia researchers on a USAID-funded project in Zambia.
 The appointment is for one year with the possibility of extension.

 - Hire, train, and manage a team of local survey enumerators and other project staff, including at least one Research Assistant;

 - Oversee piloting of different scalable versions of the treatment intervention